DistributedWeb/ddrive-daemon/README.md

 ```

 ## API
-The daemon exposes a gRPC API for interacting with remote Hyperdrives. [`ddrive-daemon-client`](https://github.com/distributedweb/ddrive-daemon-client) is a Node client that you can use to interact with the API.
+The daemon exposes a gRPC API for interacting with remote dDrives. [`ddrive-daemon-client`](https://github.com/distributedweb/ddrive-daemon-client) is a Node client that you can use to interact with the API.
 If you'd like to write a client in another language, check out the schema definitions in [`ddrive-schemas`](https://github.com/distributedweb/ddrive-schemas)

 ## CLI

-Hypermount provides an gRPC interface for mounting, unmounting, and providing status information about all current mounts.
+dDriveMount provides an gRPC interface for mounting, unmounting, and providing status information about all current mounts.
 There's also a bundled CLI tool which wraps the gRPC API and provides the following commands:

 ### Basic Commands
 #### `ddrive fuse-setup`
 Performs a one-time configuration step that installs FUSE.
 This command will prompt you for `sudo`.

 #### `ddrive start`
-Start the DDrive daemon.
+Start the dDrive daemon.

 Options include:
 ```